green-party-dublin-central/nh-web/site/content/post/pp-submission.md

 #### Lighting

 The park needs to be accessible for all.
 That requires that people feel safe walking in the park during the times of the year when it gets dark very early.
-The OPW should *investigate lighting some of the main arteries in the park* so that they are safer for pedestrians.
+The OPW should *investigate lighting some of the main arteries in the park* so that they are safer for pedestrians and cyclists.

 Consideration needs to be given to wildlife in the park.
 The roads in question are already generally busy with motor traffic.
 Wildlife friendly lighting is already being deployed by councils e.g. bat friendly public lighting was planned along the Dodder Greenway by South Dublin County Council.
-There is a balance to be struck between the two concerns of wildlife protection and pedestrian safety.
+There is a balance to be struck between the two concerns of wildlife protection and pedestrian/cyclist safety.

 #### Benches